lucyyu24/lucyyu24.github.io/_posts/2022-12-3-grounding.markdown

 In a way I'm always looking to find and execute on some perfect vision instead of working with the ingredients I already have.

-Instead of going to the farmer's market, picking out the freshest ingredients and figuring out what I can make with them -- I'm conceptualizing some perfect meal in my head with hard to get ingredients and making my life miserable.
+Instead of going to the farmer's market, picking out the freshest produce and figuring out what I can make with them -- I'm conceptualizing some perfect meal in my head with hard to get ingredients and making my life miserable.

 <div align="center"> ∞ </div>
 <br />